uses

 Shell

-, but moved to fish
+Started with bash, but moved to fish.

-I’ve been dogfooding my own shell mshell
+I’ve been dogfooding my own shell mshell.

-I’d say the current split is something like 70% fish
+I’d say the current split is something like 70% fish, 30% mshell, but those numbers will continue to shift.

 Software